Large Satellite Constellations

 Example of a numerical simulation of satellites.
 The apparent position and illumination of each satellite is computed individually.

 • Analytical simulations: the satellites are not considered individually, but as a density distribution over their orbit.
 This distribution is represented (exactly) as a mathematical function.
 The various quantities (number of satellites, their velocity, their magnitude...) is computed analytically.
-This method is lightning-fast.
-A paper describing this method is being prepared.
+This method, which is lightning-fast, is described in our paper (Bassa, Hainaut, Galadi-Enriquez 2022).

 Example of an analytic simulation of satellites, showing the density of satellites on the sky.